stellar/stellar-protocol/ecosystem/sep_green.md

 This command is ignored, it's only used for creating map templates that can be used for building other commands.
 See examples below.

-### `print_account` command

-Prints current account state.
-Useful in playgrounds to follow changes to a ledger entry or history data.
-Can be ignored in headless environments.

 ### Example

 See this example in https://yaml-online-parser.appspot.com/ to understand how it will be parsed.